top of page

 The following examples show wind rotated methane plumes from coal mines in the Bowen region, over two different time windows.

 With the requisite domain knowledge, both spatial (mine structure) and temporal (mine activity), we can attempt to interpret the cause of the observed emission.
-The following figure shows a wind-rotated methane plume at Moranbah North coal mine in October 2020, along with a map of the mine infrastructure.
-Relevant AOIs are highlighted.

 References